-Up until this point, self-driving cars were receiving a lot of positive press, as well as a healthy dose of scepticism.
-There were a number of reasons given for why a car that drove autonomously would be good for society at large.
+Up until this point, self-driving cars were receiving a lot of positive press as well as a healthy dose of scepticism.
+There were several reasons given for why a car that drove autonomously would be good for society at large.

-Prior to the deadly crash this week, the primary reason given for the need for driverless cars was safety.
+Before the deadly crash this week, the primary reason given for the need for driverless cars was safety.
 An autonomous, self-driving car removes the possibility of human error from driving.
-Furthermore, they remove some of the risk of driving under the influence, and would drive down the number of annual fatalities that arise as a result of it.
+Furthermore, they remove some of the risks of driving under the influence and would drive down the number of annual fatalities that arise as a result of it.
 As they don’t have the same emotional responses and propensity to make mistakes as humans do, ideally they ought to be safer.

-Another principle idea behind autonomous cars is that they free up more time which would otherwise be spent driving.
+Another principle behind autonomous cars is that they free up more time that would otherwise be spent driving.
 Without having to concentrate on the road, you could free up a lot of time on your commute to work.
-While some people enjoy driving, there’s no denying that traversing the same bit of road every day gets tiresome; a driverless car frees up your hands for some much needed Pokemon time!
-Or, I mean, alternatively you could talk to your friends or family or read a book… Anything except driving really.
+While some people enjoy driving, there’s no denying that traversing the same bit of road every day gets tiresome; a driverless car frees up your hands for some much-needed Pokémon time!
+Alternatively, you could talk to your friends or family or read a book.
+Anything except driving.

 In theory, a driverless car would leave you at your destination and go to find a place to park by itself.
 This would free up a lot of time that you’d otherwise spend trying to park in congested areas.
-This puts an end to parking tickets, dinged up cars and the driving in circles while waiting for a space to make itself known.
+This puts an end to parking tickets, dinged-up cars, and driving in circles while waiting for a space to make itself known.

-There are a number of other good things to be said for the driverless car, such as its ability to counter road rage and poor driver behaviour.
+There are several other good things to be said for the driverless car, such as its ability to counter road rage and poor driver behaviour.
 In our recent blog about vehicle crash statistics, we mentioned an upswing in vehicle crash fatalities in recent years.
-Perhaps once it’s properly fine-tuned, the driverless car would act as a way around this?
+Perhaps once it’s properly fine-tuned, the driverless car would act as a way around this.
 Meanwhile, let’s take a look at some of the more negative aspects of self-driving cars.

 Driverless Cars: The Bad

-While driverless cars in the future, once they’re better refined, will likely be much better than they are now, as it stands, there are a number of flaws inherent in self-driving vehicles.
+While driverless cars in the future, once they’re better refined, will likely be much better than they are now, as it stands, there are several flaws inherent in self-driving vehicles.

 While in theory, the autonomous car is meant to improve safety by up to 90% and is set to save a quarter of a million lives per decade, 2018’s iteration of the driverless car is not yet living up to these promises.
-In fact, one in twelve driverless cars in California were involved in accidents in the space of 6 months.
-Furthermore the recent fatality in Arizona isn’t the first to be caused by a self-driving vehicle.
+One in twelve driverless cars in California were involved in accidents in the space of 6 months.
+Furthermore, the recent fatality in Arizona isn’t the first to be caused by a self-driving vehicle.
 Back in July 2016, a Tesla driver was killed while watching a Harry Potter movie in his autonomous car.
-As the owner of a fleet of vehicles for example, these aren’t statistics that inspire much confidence.
+As the owner of a fleet of vehicles, for example, these aren’t statistics that inspire much confidence.

 The problem with the increased connectivity of everything (think smart fridges, smart homes) is that it gives hackers and people with malicious intent more ways of getting into your network.
 The same could well be true of driverless cars.
 Ransomware, where hackers take control of something and demand money to get it back could be disastrous if applied to vehicles.
 Even more disastrous would be if driverless cars were hijacked to kidnap their occupants or to intentionally crash.
 Furthermore, even without tech-savvy, autonomous vehicles can make life easier for criminals.
 The FBI has conducted a study on how much more dangerous criminals could become once they no longer have to watch the road and shoot at the same time.